happycog/andpizza-make-time/README.md

 # &pizza Make Time Library

-This is a Node and PHP library to calculate the make time of an &pizza order.
+A Node and PHP library to calculate the make time of an &pizza order.

 ## npm installation